psycore8/bin2shellcode/readme.md

-# Convert .bin to c# and c shellcode
+# Convert binary to c and c#

+A little helper to convert raw shellcode into c and c# formatted syntax.

 ## Usage